by Kri Skincare March 03, 2020 3 min read

-Bakuchiol is a much-touted and sought-after ingredient due to its retinol-like properties, and there’s no sign of its popularity slowing down.
+Bakuchiol is a much-touted and sought-after skincare ingredient, and there’s no sign of its popularity slowing down.
 But what exactly is it, what does it do, and why should you incorporate it into your routine?

-What does it do?
-Bakuchiol has noticeable effects on the skin with continued use, including a reduction in wrinkle surface area, pigmentation, elasticity, firmness and overall photo-damage.
-The main advantage of Bakuchiol is that it doesn’t cause peeling and irritation, and it can be used during the day because it does not cause photosensitivity.
+Bakuchiol is a powerful antioxidant that has noticeable effects on the skin with continued use, including a reduction in wrinkle surface area, pigmentation, elasticity, firmness and overall photo-damage.
+The main advantage of Bakuchiol is that it doesn’t causepeeling and irritation, and it can be used during the day because it does not cause photosensitivity.

-Is it right for me?
-If you are looking to combat the appearance of fine lines, wrinkles and/or pigmentation but you cannot tolerate retinol, Bakuchiol is for you.
-Our Bakuchiol Antioxidant Oil is suitable for all skin types, but it’s particularly beneficial for those with dry or congestion-prone skin because the formula is non-clogging, free from sensitising essential oils, and it penetrates quickly, leaving no oily film on your skin.
+If you are looking to combat the appearance of fine lines, wrinkles and/or pigmentation, Bakuchiol is for you.
+Our Bakuchiol products are suitable for all skin types, but they're particularly beneficial for those with dry or congestion-prone skin because the formula is non-clogging, free from sensitising essential oils, and they penetrate quickly, leaving no oily film on your skin.

-How much Bakuchiol is the right amount?
 The effectiveness studies were carried out using 1% Bakuchiol, which is the percentage recommended by the manufacturer.
-That’s exactly how much we use in a base of Kalahari watermelon oil.
+That’s exactly how much we use in both our Bakuchiol products.

 High in linoleic acid, watermelon oil is very lightweight, thin and absorbs very quickly.
 At the same time, it is very nurturing due to the host of antioxidants, fatty acids (including omega 3, 6, and 9), vitamins and minerals.
 These properties make watermelon oil a great choice for all skin types, particularly those with blemish-prone skin.
 It also leaves behind a silky soft, non-greasy finish.

-How should I use it?
-Bakuchiol Antioxidant Oil is most effective when used twice a day.
+Bakuchiol is most effective when used twice a day.
 You’ll see the best results after three months of continued use.

 After applying water-based products including serums and moisturiser, dispense two drops (or more for drier skin) into the palm of your hand, press your hands together and gently but firmly pat your hands onto face and neck.